How to get a job teaching English in Bangkok [Updated for 2022]

 What to bring to teach English in Bangkok

 To teach legally in Bangkok you do need a degree.
 This seems to be because it’s a requirement of the teacher’ license that is connected to the work permit.
 People do teach in Thailand without a work permit.
 There are also ways to get one without a degree if a company employs you in a non-teaching role.
 I don’t want to advocate this as it might get you into trouble, but it is done.

-You also don’t need to have a teaching certificate to teach in Thailand.
+You also don’t need to have a TEFL certificate to teach in Thailand.
 Many schools will ask for one, though.
 You can read our thoughts on teaching English certificates in this blog: